project-march/ProjectMarch/doc/using_the_march_exoskeleton/using_the_pressure_soles.rst

 All devices should be connected to the same WiFi for optimal functioning.

-1. First you open the app on the phone and pair the insoles with the phone.
+1. Open the app on the phone and pair the soles with the phone.

 .. note::

     The pressure soles are turned on by moving them, because the internal IMU is triggered.
     Shake the pressure soles when they do not automatically turn on.

-2. Next you should set the record mode to live capture.
+2. Set the record mode to live capture.
 Open the Moticon desktop app and go to the record section and settings.
 Set the following things:

     * UDP Input:
         - `Channel name:`           Joint_positions